csbg/BioinformaticsPracticals1/Script_UNIX.md

 - Use one loop (iterating through all guides) within another loop (also iterating through all guides) to compare the overlap between all pairs of guides
 - Use the "comm" command as shown above to extract the overlap, counting the number of genes, and writing the result into a file named `overlap_${guide1}_${guide2}.txt`.
-- "Manually" check results, for example comparing to the example above ("ATCGCGGC" vs "ATCCCAGC")
+- "Manually" check results, for example comparing to the example above ("AAGTTGGC" vs "GCCATACA")

 END OF DAY 4